 Money laundering.
 Terrorist financing.
 Drug trafficking.
 Arms smuggling.
 Illicit trafficking of wildlife, human body parts, and ancient historical artifacts.
 Tax havens.
-Proliferation of WMDs.
+Proliferation of weapons of mass destruction (WMD).
 Oil bunkering.
-Human smuggling and the modern day slave trade.
+Human smuggling and the modern-day slave trade.
 Conflict minerals and blood diamonds.
-These are not just abstract terms, but billion dollar globalized industries that are part of the world’s globally interconnected economy and which overlap with and exacerbate terrorism, war and conflict, corruption, authoritarianism, the decline of the natural environment and other contemporary security threats.
+These are not just abstract terms, but billion-dollar globalized industries that are part of the world’s globally interconnected economy and which overlap with and exacerbate terrorism, wars and conflicts, corruption, authoritarianism, the decline of the natural environment and other contemporary security threats.

-With these considerations in mind, the University of Groningen and the United Nations Interregional Crime and Justice Research Institute (UNICRI) organize the fourth edition of the Summer School on Illicit Trade, which will be delivered online, from 5 to 9 July 2021.
+With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI) and the University of Groningen (UG) organize the third edition of the Summer School on Illicit Trade, which will be delivered online, from 4 to 8 July 2022.

 The Summer School pierces the veil of secrecy around issues related to the dark side of globalization and teaches participants about illicit financing and trading.
-Now in its fourth edition, this exciting course is the first of its kind in teaching illicit trade in a holistic and practically useful way.
-Participants will learn how to set up offshore companies and bank accounts, obscure the beneficial ownership of assets, exploit the loop-holes of dual-use goods legal systems, and identify vulnerabilities in particular institutions, countries, and jurisdictions.
-The summer school includes academic and practical learning about illicit finance, trafficking, and trade, field visits to practitioners involved in countering these threats, and expert examination into strategies and practices about how to combat illicit trade.
+This exciting course, being offered on a twice-yearly basis for a number of years now, is the first of its kind in teaching illicit trade in a holistic and practically useful way.
+Participants will learn how criminals set up offshore companies and bank accounts; how they obscure the beneficial ownership of assets; how they exploit the loop-holes of dual-use goods legal systems, and identify vulnerabilities in particular institutions, countries, and jurisdictions.
+Also, participants will learn how to investigate these criminal enterprises and networks using open source intelligence techniques.
+The Summer School includes academic and practical learning about illicit finance, trafficking, and trade, and expert examination into strategies and practices about how to combat illicit trade.

 More specifically, the course curriculum will include the following topics: